Anna Peplowski: 2025

-At the 2025 NCAA championships Anna won the women’s 200 yard freestyle in a 1:40.50.
+At the 2025 NCAA championships Peplowksi won the women's 200 yard freestyle in a 1:40.50.
 At the US nationals later in June, she tied for fourth in the 200 meter free style with Erin Gemmell with a 1:55.82, qualifying to the world championships.
-Erin and Anna later had a swim off to determine who would swim the 200 free individually, with Erin beating Anna.
+Gemmell and Peplowski later had a swim off to determine who would swim the 200 free individually, with Gemmell winning.
 At the 2025 World Championships in Singapore, Anna swam prelims of the 4x200 meter freestyle relay splitting a 1:55.16, the fastest split of prelims.
 She swam the final of this relay as well and split a huge 1:54.75 on the second leg.
 Together with Claire Weinstein, Erin Gemmell, and Katie Ledecky, they won silver behind Australia.
-They broke the previous American record set the 2021 Tokyo Olympic Games.
+They broke the previous American record set the 2020 Summer Olympics.